gokborayilmaz/daily-briefing-agent/README.md

-# ☀️ Daily Executive Briefing Agent                                    (Every day New AI Agent Twitter Series Day -1- agent)
+# ☀️ Daily Executive Briefing Agent
+#(Every day New AI Agent Twitter Series Day -1- Agent)

 An AI-powered executive assistant that pulls your daily schedule and unread emails to deliver a concise, prioritized morning briefing — and remembers follow-ups across sessions.